-Conversely, high-volume keywords are typically shorter, more general keywords that a large population of users are searching for.
-Ranking of high-volume keywords has the benefit of exposing your content to a large audience, however search intent will be lower and conversion rates are likely to be not as strong as those of long-tail keywords.
+Conversely, high-volume keywords are typically shorter, more general keywords that a large population of users is searching for.
+Ranking of high-volume keywords has the benefit of exposing your content to a large audience; however, search intent will be lower and conversion rates are likely to be not as strong as those of long-tail keywords.

 Furthermore, indexing is also a good way to utilize your hashtags and increase discoverability for certain content series.
 For example, if you’re planning to create a multi-part series on content creator tips, you could use the hashtag #[account name]contentcreatortips to group together multiple videos that discuss a single topic.

 Step 5: Use previous videos as learnings to refine your SEO strategy

 The last step is not necessarily tied to any specific video but is more of a general tip to always use previous videos as a learning tool for refining your TikTok SEO strategy for future videos.
 This may come in the form of reusing hashtags on successful videos, creating part 2’s of a certain topic that resonated with your target audience, or even looking at the comments of previous videos to better understand what your audience is looking for.
 Another opportunity for further learning is A/B testing similar hashtags or hashtags sets to determine which are actually driving traffic to your content.